 Senate Bills: “S._____”

 Senate Joint Resolutions: “S.J.RES._____”

-End your letter by requesting the action you want your senator to take.
-That may be a vote in favor or against a piece of legislation.
+End your letter by calling for the action you want your senator to take.
+That may be a vote in favor of or against a piece of legislation.
 Or, it may be a change in policy, as long as you are specific in your request.

 Letters and postcards to your senator should be formal.
 There is a preferred way to address your letter.
 Below are the proper headers to you use when writing a letter to a senator, even if you are sending the letter via email.

 Use these headers to begin your letter, filling in the appropriate name and addresses for your Congressperson.